Thab310/Thab310/README.md

 ### About me :)
 - 🔭 I'm  building an AWS 3 tier web app using Terraform
-- 🌱 I’m currently learning *Java* and preparing for my AWS Solutions Architect Associate.
+- 🌱 I’m currently learning *Java* and preparing for my *AWS Solutions Architect Associate*.
 - 👯 I’m looking to collaborate on aws projects
 - :computer: Most used line of code: `terraform plan` `terraform apply-auto-approve`
 - 🥅 2023 Goals: Transform into a **Super DevOps Engineer**